joctaTorres/StudyTexts/LINUX/Processes.md

 The ability to manage processes on your system is critical for a Linux system administrator.
 And to fully understand how processes work in Linux systems, we need to take a deep dive into how process are started (and even how the OS itself is started) and their life cycle.

+### Types of Processes:

+There are fundamentally two types of processes in Linux:

+**Foreground processes** (also referred to as interactive processes) – these are initialized and controlled through a terminal session.
+In other words, there has to be a user connected to the system to start such processes; they haven’t started automatically as part of the system functions/services.

+**Background processes** (also referred to as non-interactive/automatic processes) – are processes not connected to a terminal; they don’t expect any user input.

+#### Linux's Services and Daemons:

+Linux Services and Daemons are a special class of processes that run in the background.

+**Daemons:** are processes that run continuously in the background, rather than under the direct control of a user.
+Daemons are generally easy to recognize because their names end with the letter d.

+Daemons are usually launched automatically while a computer is booting up and then wait in the background until their services are required.
+They typically respond to hardware activity, to network requests or to other programs by performing specified tasks.
+They can also configure hardware (such as the daemon devfsd, which can provide intelligent management of device entries in the device filesystem on some Linux systems), run scheduled tasks (e.g., crond) and perform a variety of other functions.

+That begin said, the linux initialization process is a daemon (we will talk about this below).
+Another example is the secure networking daemon, xinetd (eXtended InterNET services Daemon), which is usually launched during booting and listens passively until a program, such as FTP or telnet, requests a connection.

+**Services:** A service is also a brackground process, which responds to requests from other programs over some inter-process communication mechanism (usually over a local or external network).
+A service is what a server provides.
+For example, the NFS port mapping service is provided as a separate portmap service, which is implemented as the portmapd daemon.

 ### How a linux starts:

 The Basic Input/Output System (BIOS) is the lowest level interface between the computer and peripherals.
 On boot it performs integrity checks on memory and seeks instructions on the _Master Boor Record_ (MBR) on the first drive.
 The MBR points to the _GRand Unified Bootloader_ (GRUB).
 GRUB lists the Operating System (OS) labels and the user will select, or the default is selected to identify which kernel to run and which partition, on which drive it is located.
 GRUB then loads the GNU/Linux OS.